-If you don't know who the driver is or don't want to identify the driver, you can request a dismissal by a motion to dismiss to the Prosecutor, explaining whatever you choose to about not being the driver. *Include with the motion to dismiss a clear copy of your driver's license, the photo and the summons.
+If you don't know who the driver is or don't want to identify the driver,you can request a dismissal by filing a Motion to Dismiss, explaining why you feel the ticket should be dismissed. *Include with the Motion to Dismiss a clear copy of your driver's license, the photo, and the summons.
 The Prosecutor will review the case.
-If it can be determined by the information provided that you are not the driver, the case will be dismissed.
-If not, your case may be set for trial.
+If the prosecutor agrees with your motion, the case will be forwarded to the Municipal Court Judge for a decision on the dismissal.
+If the prosecutor objects to your motion, your case may be scheduled for trial.

 *Forms are available at the Camera Radar/Red Light Clerk's office.